Snowflake-Labs/terraform-provider-snowflake/pkg/scripts/issues/README.md

 ```shell
   cd gh && SF_TF_SCRIPT_GH_ACCESS_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN> go run .
 ```
 3. File `issues.json` should be generated in the `gh` directory.
 This is the input file for the second script.
+The next script is based also on `presnowflake_bucket.csv` that was created based on the GH issues filtering.
 4. To filter only closeable issues invoke [this script](./filter-closeable-old-issues/main.go):
 ```shell
   cd file && go run .